 We’ll help you put a transition to retirement strategy in place so you can live the lifestyle you want to – now and in the future.

 A transition to retirement strategy may work for you if you:

 The transition to retirement rules let you access your super while you’re still working.

-Basically, you move some or all of your super into a new account.
+You move some or all of your super into a new Tasplan transition to retirement pension account.

 Because salary sacrifice uses before-tax dollars, you can actually contribute more to super than you withdraw, without missing much income.

 The key idea is that you generally pay less tax on money your employer pays into super on your behalf than you do on money you take home in your pay packet.